Individual Therapy in Naples, Florida

 Greater connection to values and intention

-Mindfulness is woven into sessions in ways that feel accessible and grounded, not forced or performative.
+Mindfulness is woven into sessions in ways that feel accessible, grounded, and supportive.

 Internal Family Systems (IFS)

-Rather than trying to eliminate difficult parts, IFS helps you build a compassionate relationship with them — understanding their protective functions while reducing internal conflict.
+IFS helps you build compassionate relationships with your parts — understanding their protective functions while reducing internal conflict.

 IFS is especially helpful for: